 At a glance

-- The best with Google Assistant: Lenovo Smart Display
+- The best design: Lenovo Smart Display

 Why we picked the Echo Show 2:

 Like all Echo devices, the Show 2 uses Amazon’s Alexa to control smart devices, ask questions, catch up on the news, and make video calls.
-Alexa has excellent smart home compatibility with many different devices and easily connects with Amazon music and Prime Video (although Hulu and a variety of additional music services are also available).
+Alexa has excellent smart home compatibility with many different devices and easily connects with Amazon Music and Prime Video (although Hulu and a variety of additional music services are also available).
 The device has a built-in Zigbee smart home hub as well.

 Read our full Echo Show 2 review